1952 NFL Championship Game

 The Lions finished the 1952 regular season tied with the Los Angeles Rams (9–3) for top of the National Conference.
 Even though the Lions won both meetings, the rules of the day called for a tiebreaker playoff game.
 The teams' third game was held at Briggs Stadium in Detroit on December 21, which the Lions also won, 31–21.

 The Lions were 3½-point favorites in the title game, and won by ten points, 17–7.
+This is one of only two road playoff game the Lions have won in their history as a franchise, with the only other one coming in 1957.

 Game summary

 Detroit took the opening kickoff, failed to gain, and punted, with Renfro getting back 11 yards to the Browns' 41.
 A couple of offside penalties were costly, but the Browns still managed to reach the 18, as Graham was then tossed for an 11-yard loss and the threat ended with Lou Groza missing a field goal from the 25.
 Detroit then moved upfield, getting to the Cleveland 30, but also failed to score when Pat Harder was short and wide with a field goal bid from 37 yards out.

 Punter Horace Gillom punted a short kick, which rolled out at midfield, with the Lions going 50 yards in seven plays.
 Layne started it with a pass to Cloyce Box for 10 yards to the 40 and then ran for 13 and another first down on the 27.
 Layne added nine more before Walker made a first down on the 16, from where Layne passed to Bill Swiacki for 14 yards to the three.
-After an offsides penalty, Layne would run the ball in for a touchdown and led at halftime, 7–0.
+After an offsides penalty, Layne would run the ball in for a touchdown and the Lions led at halftime, 7–0.

 The second half started with the Browns moving steadily, until checked by David's interception.
 Detroit was halted on this chance with the ball, but clicked the next time when Walker broke away for the touchdown that boosted the lead to 14 points.
 A Cleveland third quarter touchdown narrowed the lead to 7, but a defensive stand from the Lions from their own 5 along with a late Pat Harder field goal sealed the victory and the Lions' first championship since 1935.